 The health savings account — more commonly called an “HSA” — might just be the best hidden secret in the entire tax code.
 As we have explained previously, an HSA is triple tax-advantaged:

-- Any gains on your contributions are tax-free.
+- Any gains on your contributions compound tax-free

-In other words, you will never owe taxes on money that goes through an HSA, provided that you follow the IRS rules for HSAs.
+In other words, you will never owe taxes on money that goes through an HSA, provided that you follow the IRS rules for using the money to pay for qualified health expenses.

-Even better, you can again make a catch-up contribution .
-However, this time you must be 55 or older to take advantage of this catch-up tool, which is capped at $1,000 for 2018.
+Even better, you can again make a catch-up contribution.
+However, this time you must be 55 or older to take advantage of this catch-up tool, which is capped at $1,000 for 2019.

 Open a self-employed 401(k)